emer/axon/examples/kinaseq/README.md

 ![20hz SynSpkCa integration](results/fig_synspk_mpd_optimized_fit_20hz_res01.png?raw=true "SynSpkCa for  20hz of both pre-post firing")

 These interactions in integration are evident in the above figure.
-The blue `CaP` line shows how sequences of closely-spaced spikes ramp up quickly -- thus roughly synchronous firing between pre and post neurons hitting the synapse in rapid succession can produce significantly stronger learning signals relative to more spaced-out spiking.
+The blue `CaP` line shows how sequences of closely spaced spikes ramp up quickly -- thus roughly synchronous firing between pre and post neurons hitting the synapse in rapid succession can produce significantly stronger learning signals relative to more spaced-out spiking.
 Due to the common starting point of the spike trains, this rough synchrony is present in the above trace.

 Due to the temporal-difference nature of the learning mechanism, LTP will be driven when there is a progression toward increasing synchrony over time, such that the faster `CaP` signal rises above the more slowly adapting `CaD` one toward the end of the 200 msec theta cycle window.